SakibShahariar/material-bibata-cursor/README.md

 Then `fish scripts/compile_bibata_material.fish Coral` (or `just build-one Coral`) to build just that one instead of all 28.

-Some guidelines for picking colors that actually work:
+A few guidelines for picking colors that hold up visually:

 - **Body**: dark, desaturated, roughly 10-25% lightness.
 This is the neutral fill, not a darker copy of your accent.